 FAQs

-Is beef or chicken bone broth healthier?
+Is chicken or beef bone broth better?

 Which bone broth has the most collagen?